 - Ability to take on a wider range of bids

-- Additive manufacturing available
+- Additive manufacturing for prototyping and fixturing available

 - Automated inspection equipment unique to your part available with in house automation team